Hazy Moon Lacquerware Tray

 Crafts

 Renowned for its radiant, refined luster, Kanazawa gold leaf is crafted in and around Kanazawa City in Ishikawa Prefecture.
-Today, accounting for nearly all of Japan’s gold leaf production, it remains at the heart of the nation’s cultural heritage.
+Today, accounting for 100% of Japan’s gold leaf production, it remains at the heart of the nation’s cultural heritage.

 More than decoration, Kanazawa gold leaf embodies a uniquely Japanese aesthetic—one that cherishes the timeless beauty and brilliance of gold.